mariamwadie/DA/Project2-Absenteeism at Work/README.md

  we will perform standard data analysis techniques, such as
  1. estimating  conditional probabilities, Bayes' theorem,
- 2. KolmogorovSmirnov tests, for distribution comparison.
+ 2. Kolmogorov-Smirnov tests, for distribution comparison.
 You will also implement data
  3.  transformation techniques, such as the Box-Cox and Yeo-Johnson transformations, and apply these techniques to a given dataset.

 and We will use new plots such as: